microsoft/reverse-proxy/docs/docfx/articles/kubernetes-ingress.md

 docker push <REGISTRY_NAME>/yarp:<TAG>
 ```

-where REGISTRY_NAME is the name of your docker registry and TAG is a tag for the image (for example 1.0.0).
+where `REGISTRY_NAME` is the name of your docker registry and `TAG` is a tag for the image (for example 1.0.0).

 Finally, we need to deploy the ingress itself to Kubernetes.
-To do this navigate again to the 'Ingress' directory, modify the `ingress.yaml` file for your registry and tag specified earlier and run:
+To do this navigate again to the `Ingress` directory, modify the `ingress.yaml` file for your registry and tag specified earlier and run:

 ```
 kubectl apply -f .\ingress.yaml